HCM and FIP: definition, diagnosis, and treatment

 Recently, a mutation in the cardiac myosin binding protein C (cMyBP-C) gene causing HCM in the Maine Coon cat has been identified.
 Undoubtedly, other mutations responsible for HCM in cats remain to be discovered.
 However, since few veterinary cardiologists and geneticists have the expertise to study genes, it may be some time before the responsible gene or genes for each affected breed will be found.
 The mutation identified as a cause of HCM in Maine Coon cats may not be the same mutation or even on the same gene in other breeds.
 The genetics of HCM in each breed will require investigation of each individual breed.

 In clinical practice, the most common patients tested for HCM with echocardiography are cats with suggestive clinical signs of heart disease, such as a heart murmur.
 Testing cats used in a pedigreed breeding program is a more difficult endeavor.
 Echocardiography is not a perfect tool for diagnosis of HCM – some affected individuals will escape detection and access to good quality ultrasound services may be difficult and expensive for some breeders.
 At the very least, breeding cats should be ausculted (examined by a vet with a stethoscope) for heart murmurs or arrhythmias once yearly.
 Any cat with an abnormality should have an echocardiogram.
-A significant percentage of cats with HCM will not have a heart murmur, however.
+A significant percentage of cats with HCM will not have a heart murmur, however."

-This article is written by the Winn Feline Foundation
+adapted: This article is written by the Winn Feline Foundation

 Mark Kittleson, DVM, PhD, DACVIM (Cardiology)

 University of California, Davis

 University of Tennessee